-Q: If I have a current grant through Spencer, can I apply for a new grant?
+Q: If I (the PI or Co-PI) have a current grant through Spencer, can I apply for a new grant?

 A: You may not hold more than one active research grant at a time from the Spencer Foundation.
-You may apply for a new grant while you have an active grant at the Spencer Foundation if the active grant will end before the anticipated start date of the new project.
+You may apply for a new grant while you have an active grant at Spencer if the active grant will end before the anticipated start date of the new project.